Updated April 8, 2023

 9. Descendant: This method is used to find the current node’s descendants in the HTML document.

 10. Start-with: This method is used in the scenarios when we want to match the starting text of the attributes and when we need to locate the web element when the attribute changes dynamically on refreshing and reload a web page.

-Above mentioned are some of the XPath types and the various functions used in Selenium for XPath.
-These functions make easy to work with XPaths as the foremost step for automating locating the web element through XPath.
+The above mentioned are some of the XPath types and the various functions used in Selenium for XPath.
+These functions make it easy to work with XPaths as the foremost step for automating locating the web element through XPath.
 Various locators such as id, name, CSS path, link text are used in the XPath to locate web elements in the web page.
 Knowledge and different ways of finding XPath are very important when working with automation testing using either Selenium or any other tool.